 I have never been one to do anything slowly.
-I entered high school at age twelve, college at sixteen, and was a vice-president in a male-dominated industry at thirty.
+I entered high school at age 12, college at 16, and was a vice president in a male-dominated industry at 30.
 That is, until I studied Haydn.

 Ten years after embarking on weekly piano lessons as an adult beginner, I felt ready to tackle a complete sonata.
 My competitive temperament was frustrated with learning shorter pieces, and I wasn’t going to be satisfied with studying just one movement.